Governance of the School

 Have 3 key responsibilities.

-- Setting the strategic direction of the LAT
+- Setting the strategic direction of TLAT

-- Line management of the Executive Principal
+- Line management of the Executive Headteacher

 - Ensuring financial proberty.

-The Lutterworth College Committee
+The Trust Improvement Committee

 The key responsibilities of the school committee are.

-- Monitor and evaluate the day to day operation of the college, with particular reference to teaching, learning and assessment and student progress.
+- Monitor and evaluate the day to day operation of the College, with particular reference to teaching, learning and assessment and student progress.

 - Ensure that the views and opinions of all stakeholders in the college are captured, evaluated and incorporated where appropriate.

-The committee is made up of
+The committee is made up of:

 - Director elected governors